-Tau Epsilon Phi requires our colonies and chapters to adopt a series of executive board positions.
+Tau Epsilon Phi requires our provisional chapters and chapters to adopt a series of executive board positions.
 These crucial positions must be filled in order to ensure cohesive group success.
 Additional executive board or committee chair positions may be added as needed.
-For example, some colonies or chapters include a webmaster or an intramural chairman.
+For example, some provisional chapters or chapters include a webmaster or an intramural chairman.